sarbruis/podexplore/README.md

 # podexplore
-Podcast recommendations using Latent Semantic Analysis/Indexing (LSA/LSI).
+Podcast recommendations using Latent Semantic Analysis/Indexing (LSA/LSI) of podcast descriptions.

 The results of this code are used on [podexplore.com](http://www.podexplore.com) to suggest similar podcasts.